usaid-cs/yesterday-i-learned/random.md

 1. "World Financial Group" is a pyramid scheme so large that even the exams those members take ("HLLQP") are provided by WFG.
 There are in fact [dozens of those exams and licenses](http://www.cbc.ca/news/business/taxes/5-things-to-check-when-hiring-a-financial-adviser-1.1166888) so you can look for those instead.
 1. *Tonne* is the metric one.
 1. [There's a law on the British Columbia books that states if you're a bankrupt drunk who got thrown into jail, the law requires the jailer to bring you a bottle of beer on demand.](http://weirdfascinatingstuff.blogspot.ca/2010/06/weird-laws-from-canada-part-2-always.html)
-1. [Grass grows in Whitehorse Yukon.](https://www.youtube.com/watch?v=qE8ca84UUJw) [It doesn't even look different from Ontario](http://imgur.com/pwNigfK).
-Guy born and raised in Yukon has no difference in accent.
-EH?!
 1. The recipient of a cheque can sign the back of the cheque and give the cheque to someone else.
 "If John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
 You can then endorse the back of the cheque and deposit it into your account.
 This is called *counter-signing* a cheque."
 1. To describe a person as single in a politically correct way, use the phrase "Independently owned and operated".
 1. The man who killed Hitler died in the line of duty.
 The same man subsequently took his own life.